alex-klyuev/bitcoin-transactions-and-wallets/README.md

 2. Transactions are sent by who they are claimed to be sent by

 ### 1. UTXO Ownership
-In Bitcoin, this is accomplished via a locking/unlocking script, which is modeled by a Turing-incomplete scripting language.
+In Bitcoin, this is accomplished via a locking/unlocking script, which is modeled by a Turing-incomplete scripting language to prevent loops that can be used in DOS attacks.

 I adopted a simpler approach in this implementation: a user claiming a UTXO must present their public key and digitally sign the input hash used in their transaction.